-- 1. Students who score at or above all of the subject area readiness benchmarks on the ACT or equivalent score on the SAT will graduate with honors. - 2.
-Students will be recognized as graduating with "distinction" by attaining a B average and completing at least one of the following: - (i).
-Earn a nationally recognized industry certification. - (ii).
-Participate in at least one of the Governor's Schools. - (iii).
-Participate in one of the state's All State musical organizations. - (iv).
-Be selected as a National Merit Finalist of Semi-Finalist - (v).
-Attain a score of 31 or higher composite score on the ACT - (vi).
-Attain a score of 3 or higher on at least two advanced placement exams. - (vii).
+1. Students who score at or above all of the subject area readiness benchmarks on the ACT or equivalent score on the SAT will graduate with honors.

+2. Students will be recognized as graduating with "distinction" by attaining a B average and completing at least one of the following:

+(i).
+Earn a nationally recognized industry certification.

+(ii).
+Participate in at least one of the Governor's Schools.

+(iii).
+Participate in one of the state's All State musical organizations.

+(iv).
+Be selected as a National Merit Finalist of Semi-Finalist

+(v).
+Attain a score of 31 or higher composite score on the ACT $% \left({{{\bf{x}}{\rm{s}}}} \right)$

+(vi).
+Attain a score of 3 or higher on at least two advanced placement exams.

+- (vii).
 Successfully complete the International Baccalaureate Diploma Program. - (viii).
 Earn 12 or more semester hours of tran scripted postsecondary credit.

-Creek Wood Scholars
+TN Scholars

+Students may pick up a community service documentation sheet in the Creek Wood Counseling Center.